 Which Payment Methods Are Available?

-Newton allows you to fund your Newton account using two methods, funding with pre-authorized debit payments and wire transfers .
-For pre-authorized debit payments you just need to connect the two and let the platform use your client number and password to be able to transfer the funds.
+Newton allows you to fund your Newton account using two methods, funding with pre-authorized debit cards or making a wire transfer.
+For pre-authorized debit cards you just need to link your bank account and let the platform use your client number and password to be able to transfer the funds.
+Credit cards aren’t supported as of yet.

 Newton allows you to export a complete CSV file of your transaction history.
 It has the option to export specifically for CoinTracker or a standard file that you can give to your accountant.
 This makes things a lot easier!